 \item Completing the weight \(2\) vertices separately gives rise to for \(\ade\neq\A\) by \cref{lem:12chain}.
-We could also terminate by linking the weight \(2\) vertices in some way, but this is where \cref{ssec:balancing} cannot help up.
+We could also terminate by linking the weight \(2\) vertices in some way, but this is where the results in \cref{ssec:balancing} cannot help us.
 We proceed from one of the ends and go case by case.
 The possible neighbours to $2$ (that don't force a dimension vector without cycles) are \((1,2)\) and \((3)\).
 The first one gives rise to a chain of $2$ which can only be connected to another $2$.
 However, as the dimension vector has cycles it has to connect to the initial \(2\) from \(\I<5>\), resulting in

 Now suppose the next weight is \(3\), which can have neighbours \((2,2)\) or \((4)\).
-The first choice results in a dimension vector without cycles unless one of these $2$s was in \(\I<5>\).
-This way we obtain
+The first choice results in a dimension vector without cycles unless one of these $2$s was in \(\I<5>\), that is,

 Now suppose the next weight is \(4\).
 The possible neighbours are $(3,2)$ or $(5)$.
 The first terminates the root in a down-by-one chain without cycles unless $2$ was in \(\I<5>\).
-A choice of $(5)$ forces $6$ and the only possible branching by \cref{lem:stepup}(1) is $\E[8]$ which does not have a vertex of weight $1$ to be unbalanced.
+A choice of $(5)$ forces $6$ and the only possible branching by \cref{lem:stepup}(1) is $\E[8]$, which does not have a vertex of weight $1$ to be unbalanced.
 Thus the only remaining option is

 \item Since the hanging \(1\) does not have another to connect with, this local structure cannot be completed in a balanced way. \item By \cref{lem:1chain}, pairing the hanging \(1\)s with an arbitrary chain completes the diagram, for \(m\geq2\), as